-AGREEMENTS TO PURCHASE, SOUTH AUSTRALIA, 1921-22 TO 1925-26.
+AGREEMENTS TO PURCHASE, SOUTH AUSTRALIA, 1922-23 TO 1926-27.

-- 5. Western Australia.-(i) General.
-Agricultural land is divided into two classes-cultivable and non-cultivable.
-The maximum area to be held by any one person is 1,000 acres of the former or 5,000 acres of the latter, or the equivalent of cultivable and non-cultivable land. - (ii) Conditional Purchases with Residence.
+5. Western Australia.-(i) General.
+Agricultural land is divided into two classes cultivable and non-cultivable.
+The maximum area to be held by any one person is 1,000 acres of the former or 5,000 acres of the latter, or in similar proportions thereof.

+(ii) Conditional Purchases with Residence.
 Land may be disposed of subject to the following conditions:-(a) The price is fixed by the Governor, with a minimum of 3s.
-9d. and a maximum (except with special approval) of 15s. per acre, the lease to be from 25 to 30 years; (b) the maximum area which one person may hold is 1,000 acres, and the minimum, except in approved cases, 100 acres; (c) 7 per cent. of the survey fee to be paid in the first 5 years of the lease, and the survey fee with interest and purchase money to be paid over the balance of the term; (d) the lessee must reside on the lease for 6 months in each year for the first 5 years; (e) the lessee must expend on prescribed improvements an amount equal to one-fifth of the purchase money in every 2 years for the first 10 years of his lease, and fence one-half of the holding within 5 years and the whole within 10 years; and (f) at any time after 5 years, provided that all conditions have been complied with and the full purchase money and fee paid, the Crown grant will issue. - (iii) Conditional Purchases without Residence.
-Land may be disposed of without the residence condition, subject to all the other conditions prescribed in the previous sub-section, except that the amount to be expended on improvements must be a sum equal to the amount of purchase money, with 50 per cent. added thereto.
+9d. and a maximum (except with special approval) of 15s. per acre, the lease to be from 25 to 30 years; (b) the maximum area which one person may hold is 1,000 acres, and the minimum, except in approved cases, 100 acres; (c) 7 per cent. of the survey fee to be paid in the first 5 years of the lease, and the survey fee with interest and purchase money to be paid over the balance of the term; (d) the lessee must reside on the lease for 6 months in each year for the first 5 years; (e) the lessee must expend on prescribed improvements an amount equal to one-fifth of the purchase money in every 2 years for the first 10 years of his lease, and fence one-half of the holding within 5 years and the whole within 10 years; and (f) at any time after 5 years, provided that all conditions have been complied with and the full purchase money and fee paid, the Crown grant will issue.